Amen (Paula Cole album)

 Amen. is the third studio album by Paula Cole.
-It is officially credited to "The Paula Cole Band."
+It is officially credited to "The Paula Cole Band".
 The album was stylistically a major departure from Cole's previous album, This Fire, and was met with mixed reviews.
-Commercially, the album failed to match the success of This Fire, peaking at #92 on the Billboard 200 chart, and selling 116,000 copies to date.
+Commercially, the album failed to match the success of This Fire, peaking at number 92 on the Billboard 200 chart, and selling 116,000 copies to date.

-The album did, however, score a moderate Adult Top 40 radio format hit with "I Believe In Love", which peaked at #22.
-A remix made for dance clubs and rhythmic radio format peaked at #18 on the Hot Dance Music/Club Play, and also attained moderate airplay.
+The album did, however, score a moderate Adult Top 40 radio format hit with "I Believe in Love", which peaked at number 22.
+A remix made for dance clubs and rhythmic radio format peaked at number 18 on the Hot Dance Music/Club Play, and also attained moderate airplay.